Warren Kinsella

 Warren James Kinsella (born August 1960) is a Canadian lawyer, author, musician, political consultant, and commentator.
 Kinsella has written commentary in most of Canada's major newspapers and several magazines, including The Globe and Mail, the Toronto Sun, Ottawa Citizen, the National Post, The Walrus, and Postmedia newspapers.
 He appeared regularly on the Sun News Network.
 Kinsella is the founder of the Daisy Consulting Group, a Toronto-based firm that engages in paid political campaign strategy work, lobbying and communications crisis management.

 Early life and education

 Kinsella is the son of physician and medical ethicist Douglas Kinsella, founder of the National Council on Ethics in Human Research (NCEHR).

-He attended Carleton University from 1980 to 1984, earning a Bachelor of Journalism.
+Kinsella attended Carleton University from 1980 to 1984, earning a Bachelor of Journalism.

 Career

 In the 1980s, Kinsella was a reporter at the Calgary Herald and later the Ottawa Citizen.

 Later, as a lawyer, Kinsella was a partner in the law firm McMillan Binch.
 He left the legal firm in 2002 and co-founded the consulting firm, Navigator.
 In 2006, he left to found his own agency, Daisy Consulting Group, a Toronto-based firm that engages in paid political advertising, lobbying and communications crisis management.